d3sformal/debug-infra-gentests/notes/000-TODOs.md

     * ~~do we permit relying on function call determinism?~~
 * ~~think about C++ objects - capturing inside of them, this, ...~~
 * better source organisation, READMEs where possible
+    * a link tree in the root README
 * ~~move `llvm-project` somewhere more sensible~~
 * add links to commits/READMEs/other files for every "DONE" item in this file
 * ~~unify SOLVED vs DONE items~~